 Unlike other insecticide sprays with a harsh smell, this spray has a pleasant peppermint scent.

-Although cats usually don’t care for baths and you can get the same quality coverage from a pill, some people may prefer using a flea shampoo.
+Although cats usually don’t care for baths, and you can get the same quality coverage from a pill, some people may prefer to use a flea shampoo.